helium/docs/docs/governance/staking-with-realms.md

 </figure>

 ### Delegating to a subDAO (veHNT Only)

 A stake will not earn any token return until it is delegated to a subDAO.
 A stake without delegation earns voting rights, but no token return.

 Once you select how much HNT you want to lock up, an interface will appear to allow you to delegate your veHNT to a subDAO for rewards.

 <figure className="screensnippet-wrapper">
   <img
     src={useBaseUrl('/img/modular-governance/delegate-to-subdao.jpeg')}
-    style={{ maxHeight: 350, borderRadius: '40px', padding: '14px 16px 20px' }}
+    style={{ maxHeight: 350 }}
+    className="add-border-radius add-shadow add-shadow-margin"
   />
   <figcaption>
     You may choose to delegate your stake to either the MOBILE or IOT subDAO.
   </figcaption>
 </figure>

 ### Confirming your Stake

 Once parameters are settled in the Helium Vote UI, you are now ready to create your veHNT/veMOBILE/veIOT position.

 The Helium Wallet App will ask for confirmation before issuing the Solana transaction that creates the veHNT/veMOBILE/veIOT position.